-All you need to do is select the best seasoning blend you prefer and follow our guide to make your own poultry seasoning mix: This recipe contains only 6 basic ingredients, including sage, thyme, black pepper, nutmeg, rosemary, and marjoram.
+All you need to do is follow our guide to make your own poultry seasoning mix: This recipe contains only 6 basic ingredients, including sage, thyme, black pepper, nutmeg, rosemary, and marjoram.

 What are the Contents of Poultry Seasoning?

 The primary components of poultry seasonings are sage and thyme, which are responsible for the unique aroma and flavor of the product.
 Sage adds depth and character while thyme contributes to more mellow notes.